mattermost/docs/source/configure/configuration-settings.rst

 .. note::

    Enabling this configuration setting doesn’t retroactively follow threads for actions taken prior to the setting being enabled.
 For example, threads a user participated in prior to enabling this setting won't be automatically followed.
-However, if this setting is enabled, and a user adds a new comment on an old thread, they will now automatically be followed to the thread.
+However, if this setting is enabled, and a user adds a new comment on an old thread, they will automatically start following the thread.

 +--------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"ThreadAutoFollow": true`` with options ``true`` and ``false``.  |